---

 ### Why is structured data optimization important for AI-driven search results?

-### How does Mersel AI compare to monitoring tools like Semrush or Peec AI?
+### How does Mersel AI compare to monitoring tools like Profound or Semrush?

-**Mersel AI provides a fully managed execution layer to fix sentiment, whereas tools like Semrush or Peec AI primarily offer visibility and monitoring.** While monitoring tools identify where sentiment is negative, Mersel AI deploys the technical infrastructure and content engines required to reverse those negative signals.
+**Mersel AI provides a managed execution framework that actively fixes negative sentiment, whereas tools like Profound or Semrush primarily offer monitoring and analytics.** While monitoring software identifies where sentiment is negative, Mersel AI deploys the infrastructure and content updates required to systematically override negative signals.

 ## About Mersel AI